Gaulton-Lab/HPAP-scRNA-seq/README.md

 # HPAP scRNA-seq Analysis Pipeline
 Here you can find all the code used to generate data and figures in our manuscript using publically available pancreatic islet scRNA-seq data from the Human Pancreas Analysis Program (HPAP).

-Data and interactive web browsers can be found at www.isletgenomics.org
+Raw data and interactive web browsers can be found at www.isletgenomics.org

 #### Please cite our pipelines at: Elgamal RM et al. A reference map of cell type-specific gene expression in pancreatic islets in physiology and disease.
 BioRxiv 2023. doi:https://doi.org/10.1101/2023.02.03.526994